immersve/immersve-docs/docs/guides/webhooks.md

 a `200` response.
 If a `200` response is not received, Immersve will retry sending the notification with exponential backoff.
 Immersve has a maximum retry delay of 12 hours.

+There are multiple webhooks that Immersve sends to your app:

+- [Authorization](/api-reference/authorization) - Sales and Authorization requests
+- [Transaction](/api-reference/transaction) - Clearing and Refund requests

 ## Authentication

 Immersve uses API Keys to authenticate webhooks.
 You must provide an API Key to Immersve at the time of registration.